What is YouthCare’s Casa de Los Amigos Program?

 What is YouthCare doing to advocate for change?

 Along with other organizations, YouthCare endorsed a community campaign to shut down the Northwest Detention Center (NWDC) in Tacoma, Washington.
-We joined others to recently endorse the U.S. Committee for Refugees and Immigrants (USCRI)’s letter calling for immediate improvements to the care of unaccompanied children in the U.S. In fall 2020, we signed on to end the unlawful practice of hoteling children at the border that leaves them without appropriate care and supportive services that they need.
+We joined others to endorse the U.S. Committee for Refugees and Immigrants (USCRI)’s letter calling for immediate improvements to the care of unaccompanied children in the U.S., In 2020, we signed on to end the unlawful practice of hoteling children at the border that leaves them without appropriate care and supportive services that they need.
+And in 2021, YouthCare authored and endorsed policy changes in support of youth autonomy and trauma-informed care.